trilogy-group/nexus-agents/docs/database_er_diagram.md

 - `unique_identifier`: External identifier for deduplication (e.g., NCES_ID for schools)
 - `search_context`: Location, subspace, and query context for the entity
 - Supports CSV export and cross-task entity consolidation

+### Project-Level Data Consolidation

+**projects**
+- Represents a research project that can contain multiple research tasks
+- `name`: Project name
+- `description`: Project description
+- `user_id`: User who created the project
+- Enables grouping and consolidation of research across multiple tasks

+**project_entities**
+- Stores consolidated entities from multiple research tasks within a project
+- `project_id`: Reference to the project
+- `name`: Entity name
+- `unique_identifier`: Unique identifier for the entity
+- `entity_type`: Type of entity
+- `consolidated_attributes`: Merged attributes from all source tasks
+- `source_tasks`: List of task IDs that contributed data to this entity
+- `confidence_score`: Overall confidence score for the consolidated entity
+- `data_lineage`: Detailed tracking of attribute sources and confidence scores
+- Enables cross-task entity consolidation and data lineage tracking

+**project_dok_taxonomy**
+- Stores consolidated DOK taxonomy data from multiple research tasks within a project
+- `project_id`: Reference to the project
+- `knowledge_tree`: Consolidated knowledge tree from all source tasks
+- `insights`: Consolidated insights from all source tasks
+- `spiky_povs`: Consolidated spiky POVs from all source tasks
+- `consolidated_bibliography`: Consolidated bibliography from all source tasks
+- `source_tasks`: List of task IDs that contributed data to this consolidation
+- Enables cross-task DOK taxonomy consolidation

 ### DOK Taxonomy System